cat-friend/ultimate-accelerator/README.md

 ### Frontend Routes
 # COME BACK AND FIX LINKS
-All frontend routes are covered in detail on the [Fronted Routes section of our project wiki](https://github.com/cat-friend/ultimate-accelerator/wiki/Frontend-Routes).
+All frontend routes are covered in detail on the [Fronted Routes section of the project wiki](https://github.com/cat-friend/ultimate-accelerator/wiki/3.-Frontend-Routes).
 Frontend routes were designed to enable users access to basic functionality such as:
    * registration;
    * authentication;
    * viewing, creating, updating and deleting challenges;